Online sports betting is thriving in Iowa, however real-money online casinos are still forbidden.

 Iowa doesn’t have any restrictions on in-state college teams, meaning bettors are free to wager on the Iowa Hawkeyes and Iowa State Cyclones.
 You can only bet on eSports as part of a fantasy contest, but almost every major professional league and college sports are on the board, including:

 Yes.
 Legal online gambling options in Iowa include sports betting, horse racing and Daily Fantasy Sports.
-However, real-money casino sites and internet poker are not legal in Iowa, though you can play at social casinos.
+However, real-money casino sites and internet poker are not legal in Iowa, though you can play at social or sweepstakes casinos.

 The legal gambling age in Iowa is 21.